truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/MinIOApp/MinIOClustering.md

 {{< include file="/static/includes/AppsUnversioned.md" >}}

-On TrueNAS SCALE 23.10 and later, users can create a MinIO S3 distributed instance to scale out and handle individual node failures.
+On TrueNAS 23.10 and later, users can create a MinIO S3 distributed instance to scale out and handle individual node failures.
 A node is a single TrueNAS storage system in a cluster.

 The examples below use four TrueNAS systems to create a distributed cluster.